 - Classroom oral presentations may pose problems for children who stutter (as well as other children in your classroom).
 It is important to approach these presentations in a matter-of-fact way, and to develop a plan that supports the needs of the child who stutters.
 Flexibility may be necessary at times, but is important to provide opportunities for the child to be a successful contributor in the classroom.

 - Questions from peers: How do I handle them?
 The best answers can only come from the child him/herself or from those who know the child best.
 Speak alone with the child who stutters and ask how he or she would like to handle these situations when they arise.

-Check out our Answers for Educators brochure and other helpful free guides for educators on our Stuttering Resources page for more information, and to further assist classroom speaking, the NSA’s Classroom Presentation Guide was designed to help your student decrease teasing and overcome the fear of speaking in class by learning more about and even educating peers on the disorder of stuttering.
+Check out our Answers for Educators brochure and other helpful free guides for educators on our Stuttering Resources page for more information, and to further assist classroom speaking, the NSA’s Back to School Survival Guide was designed to help your student decrease teasing and overcome the fear of speaking in class by learning more about and even educating peers on the disorder of stuttering.
 Children who stutter learn to advocate for themselves, with our help.
-This guide gives sample outlines for doing a classroom presentation about stuttering.